-- We will provide a range of needs-based, flexible and accessible services, buildings and facilities. - We will ensure that our rural and urban villages retain and celebrate their unique character and heritage from iconic buildings to village streetscapes. - We will work together to ensure the communities of the Lithgow region feel supported, connected and united. - We will manage and regulate public places to achieve safe and healthy lifestyles.
-We will work together to ensure that all citizens of the Lithgow LGA feel safe, valued, skilled and connected.
+- We will provide a range of needs-based, flexible and accessible services, buildings and facilities - We will ensure that our rural and urban villages retain and celebrate their unique character and heritage from iconic buildings to village streetscapes. - We will work together to ensure the communities of the Lithgow region feel supported, connected and united. - We will manage and regulate public places to achieve safe and healthy lifestyles. - We will work together to ensure that all citizens of the Lithgow LGA feel safe, valued, skilled and connected.

 CC1.1 We will provide a range of needs-based, flexible and accessible services, buildings and facilities.
 CC.1.1.1 Upgrade and maintain our Libraries to meet the changing needs of the community.
-Deliverable: > Submit applications for funding where applicable and deliver projects listed in the Libraries Major Projects Program on page 134.
-Buildings and Facilities Library CC1.1.2 Ensure the responsible care and welfare of animals at the Lithgow Animal Shelter.
-Deliverable: Undertake relevant studies to identify the best options for upgrade/renewal of the Lithgow Animal shelter ensuring legislative and compliance requirements are met.
+Buildings and Facilities Deliverable: Library Submit applications for funding where applicable and deliver projects listed in the Libraries Major Projects Program on page 134.
+CC1.1.2 Ensure the responsible care and welfare of animals at the Lithgow Animal Shelter.
+Buildings and Facilities Deliverable: Ranger Services Undertake relevant studies to identify the best options for upgrade/renewal of the Lithgow Animal shelter ensuring legislative and compliance requirements are met.
 Minimum of 2 responsible animal education activities are undertaken Animals impounded and processed at the Lithgow Animal Shelter Submit applications for funding where applicable and deliver projects listed in the Animal Shelter Major Projects Program on page 135.
-Buildings and Facilities Ranger Services CC1.1.3 Manage community halls and theatres.
-Deliverables: Number of bookings received for community halls and theatres.
-Community Development
+CC1.1.3 Manage community halls and theatres.
+Community Development Deliverables: Number of bookings received for community halls and theatres.
+CC1.1.3 Animal shelter ensuring legislative and compliance requirements are met.
+Minimum of 2 responsible animal education activities are undertaken Animals impounded and processed at the Lithgow Animal Shelter Submit applications for funding where applicable and deliver projects listed in the Animal Shelter Major Projects Program on page 135.
+Manage community halls and theatres.
+Deliverables: Community Development

-CC1.2 We will ensure that our rural and urban villages retain and celebrate their unique char buildings to village streetscapes ' racter and heritage from iconic CC.1.2.1 Implement the Heritage & Interpretive Signage Program to recognise local people, places or events.
+OPERATIONAL PLAN 2023-24 CC1.2 We will ensure that our rural and urban villages retain and celebrate their unique char buildings to village streetscapes ' acter and heritage from iconic CC.1.2.1 Implement the Heritage & Interpretive Signage Program to recognise local people, places or events.
 Deliverable: Community requests for interpretive signage considered and approved by the Community Development Committee.
 Community Development CC1.2.2 Provide Heritage advice to residents on development matters.
 Deliverable: Number of development enquiries assisted by the Heritage Advisor.
 Planning & Development CC1.3 We will work together to ensure the communities of the Lithgow region feel supported d, connected and united.
 CC1.3.1 Continue to develop and implement the Village Improvement Plan program for rural and urban villages.
 Deliverable: Develop a priority program for reviewing and updating the Village Improvements Plans.
 People and Places.